 Film & Media

-Lost/Damaged: The borrower will be charged the replacement cost plus a processing fee for lost or damaged films.
+Lost/Damaged: Users will be charged the replacement cost plus a processing fee for lost or damaged films.
 (All patrons should be aware that many of the educational films in the Healey collection can cost anywhere from $200-$1,000 for a DVD.
 The average film retail price does not apply in many cases.

 Classroom Viewing (Faculty / Staff Only)